GfellerLab/MixTCRviz/README.md

 - plot.VJ.switch (default=1)
     * 1: Show the VJ usage as a scatter plot.
-    * 1.2: Show the VJ usage as a scatter plot with the points colored based on the TCR gene.
+    * 1.2: Same as 1 with the points additionaly colored based on the TCR gene.
+    * 1.3: Same as 1 with the different color and shapes of the points based on the TCR gene.
     * 2: Show the VJ usage as a bar plot.